Security Officer jobs at University of Washington - 345 jobs

 Naperville, IL jobs

-Posting Details Information Posting Number S000934 Position Title Campus Safety Officer Department Campus Safety Division Business Affairs Supervisor Title Assistant Director of Campus Safety Status Full Time Regular Salary Range $20/HR
+Posting Details Information Posting Number S000934 Position Title Campus Safety Officer - On Call Department Campus Safety Division Business Affairs Supervisor Title Assistant Director of Campus Safety Status Part Time

 To provide for the safety, security and protection of persons, buildings and/or property within the college community, by enforcing state laws, federal laws and college policies as outlined in the student handbook.
 To provide leadership for student campus safety officers.
 To promote safety consciousness among the entire campus community and to provide within given limitations, a secure environment for students, faculty, administration, staff, and guests of the College.
 North Central College's full‐ and on call staff are expected to report for work fit for duty, which means able to perform their job duties in a safe, appropriate and effective manner, free from the adverse effects of physical, mental, emotional and personal problems.